Ford Explorer: 2022 model year

 For the 2022 model year, a rear-wheel drive version of the Explorer ST became available, as did a hybrid version of the range-topping Platinum.
 The XLT gained a new Appearance Package with unique aluminum-alloy wheels and seating surfaces.
 Added mid-year 2021, the Timberline trim is based on the mid-level XLT, and adds unique heathered cloth and ActiveX (leatherette)-trimmed seating surfaces, all-terrain tires, and unique exterior and interior styling details.
 A new ST Line trim, also based on the mid-level XLT, adds exterior and interior styling elements from the performance-oriented ST, but does not include the 3.0-liter EcoBoost twin-turbocharged V6 engine, and is instead powered by the base 2.3-liter EcoBoost inline four-cylinder engine.
 The ST Line offers an optional Bang and Olufsen premium surround sound audio system with an external amplifier, which was previously only offered on Limited trims and above.

 2025 refresh

 The facelifted 6th generation Ford Explorer was revealed on February 1, 2024, for the 2025 model year, It features a redesigned front fascia with a larger grille, revised, sleeker headlights and taillights, and a revised interior with the addition of a 13.2-inch touchscreen and 12.3-inch digital gauge cluster, standard on all models.
-The previous eight trim levels was reduced to four, namely the Active, ST-Line, ST, and Platinum.
+The previous eight trim levels was reduced to four, namely the Active (replacing the pre-facelift's XLT), ST-Line, ST, and Platinum.
+For 2026, this was increased to six; the Tremor (replacing the pre-facelift's Timberline) and the lower-end Active 100A (replacing the pre-facelift's unnamed Base) which slots below the standard Active, were introduced.